-Peter Bridgman has over 25 years experience designing real, workable solutions for government and business.
+Peter Bridgman has 40 years experience designing real, workable solutions for government and business.
 He has a track record tackling tough problems and making ideas into reality.

-He has also published on topics as diverse as statutory interpretation, native title, freedom of information, administrative law, policy formulation in agriculture, and the separation of powers.
+He has also published on topics as diverse as statutory interpretation, native title, freedom of information, administrative law, policy formulation in agriculture, the separation of powers, industrial and employment law, and machinery of government.

-The Policy Officers’ Intensive programs developed and delivered by Peter have been in high demand over the past six years in Canberra and in state capitals and in New Zealand.
+Policy Skills programs developed and delivered by Peter in conjunction with Nonie Malone have been in high demand over the past 15 years throughout Australia and New Zealand.

 PO Box 5418